Quarterly Report For The Financial Period Ended 31 December 2016

 Review of performance of operating segments and current year prospects

-Current 9-month vs corresponding preceding 9-month review (September 2016 vs September 2015) For the current 9 months under review, Property segment achieved revenue of RM116.0 million, against that RM118.4 million achieved in the corresponding period of 2015.
-At the same time, Property profit has improved slightly from RM13.9 million in 2015 to RM17.0 million in 2016.
+Current 12-month vs corresponding preceding 12-month review (2016 vs 2015) For the current year under review, Property segment achieved revenue of RM149.2 million, against the RM156.4 million achieved in 2015.
+However, Property profit increased from RM12.1 million in 2015 to RM15.8 million in 2016.
 The increase was partly due to improved work progress of development projects.
-The Group also recorded higher new sales of about RM86 million for the current 9 months, compared to that RM77 million achieved in the corresponding period of 2015.
-Current 3-month vs immediate preceding 3-month review (September 2016 vs June 2016) Compared to the immediate preceding quarter (April to June 2016), Property revenue decreased from RM37.2 million to RM24.6 million in the current quarter.
-The segment profit also declined from RM4.8 million in the previous quarter to RM2.7 million in the current quarter.
-The drop was mainly due to lower progress of development works achieved and lower new sales reported during the current quarter.
-Prospects The property market continues to experience slow down and remain challenging due to factors such as rising costs of doing business, increased competition, weakening buyers' sentiment and strict bank lending policy.
+The Group also recorded higher new sales of about RM112 million, compared to the RM104 million achieved in 2015.
+Current 3-month vs immediate preceding 3-month review (December 2016 vs September 2016) When compared to the immediate preceding quarter (July to September 2016), Property revenue increased from RM24.6 million to RM33.2 million in the current quarter.
+However, the segment performance declined from a profit of RM2.7 million in the previous quarter to a loss of RM1.3 million in the current quarter.
+The drop was mainly due to slower progress of works from certain property projects that have been substantially completed during the immediate preceding quarter, leading to lower contributions in this quarter.
+Prospects The property market continues to experience slow down and remain challenging due to factors such as rising costs of doing business, increased competition, weakening buyers’ sentiment and strict bank lending policy.

 In the near term, we continue to focus on our existing three main flagship/integrated developments in Miri, Bintulu and Kuching and put in aggressive and intensive efforts to sell off the existing properties stocks.